aleontiev/pyresource/README.md

 - A **resource** is a complex API type, either a *singleton* (referencing one record) or a *collection* (referencing many records)
 - A resource is made up of many **fields** which themselves have meta fields, including a JSONSchema **type**
 - Each resource belongs to a **space** (namespace)
-- Resources can have **link**-type fields that reference other resources within the same space
+- Resources can have **link** fields that reference other resources within the same space
 - Each space is hosted on a **server** which is exposed at a particular URL
 - Users interact with resources by sending **actions** to the server as HTTP requests
 - Each space, resource, and field belonging to a server (and the server itself) has a unique **endpoint** and URL